Skip to Content

 • Island: Maui | Population: 32,000+

 Kahului is on the northern side of Maui and is not considered a tourist destination.
-Cruise ships dock here because it has a commercial port, and there’s no need to tender.
-The commercial port is located close to the airport, so car rentals are easily accessible, and I’d recommend one to access Maui’s top attractions.
+The commercial port is located close to the airport, so car rentals are easily accessible, and I’d recommend one to access Maui’s top attractions like the road to Hana.

-While Kahului may not be a bustling tourist destination like Lahaina, it offers plenty of shopping, from the big box stores to the more intimate boutiques.
+Kahului offers plenty of shopping, from the big box stores to the more intimate boutiques.
 Weekly swap meets and local markets allow for sampling the fresh local produce and buying Hawaiian souvenirs.

 Port Excursions In Kahului

 My pick for the shore excursions is a visit to Haleakala National Park and the highway to the little town of Hana.
-If you suffer from motion sickness, you may want to give the Road to Hana a miss or use a motion sickness patch as I did.
+If you suffer from motion sickness, you may want to give the Road to Hana a miss or use a motion sickness patch.

 Haleakala National Park